eldoradoagalliu/WeatherApp/README.md

+# Weather App

-This is an application that displays the weather and the forecast for the week build using React and Apis.
+This project is an application built with React.js & APIs that displays the weather and the forecast for the week.

-To start this application you need to write on your console the command: npm start
+To start this application you need to write on your console the command: npm start.